Roy-Tapas/CompilationOfGoodResources/README.md

 # Why am I here
 ## Who am I?
+**I spent 19 years in financial services industries, by building, maintaining, and supporting IT applications.**
+---
-*I spent 19 years in financial services industries, by building, maintaining, and supporting IT applications.* **Over the years I built good understanding of banking and finance as a domain.**
+*Over the years I built good understanding of banking and finance as a domain.**
-Gradually I developed interest on data and analytics.
+*Gradually I developed interest on data and analytics.
 I completed one-year course from IIM Bangalore, India to understand different type of analytics techniques and modelling from business perspective.
-I did this course before I relocated to US.
+I did this course before I relocated to US.*
 I also completed bunch of online courses including one that is taught by Andrew Ng.
 I manage my investment myself both in traditional investment world and in crypto in last 18 months.